Ha Giang captivates with its motorbike loop, stunning mountain passes, vibrant local markets and diverse ethnic cultures

 A corner of Nho Que River seen from above

-Hoang Su Phi Rice Terraces
+Hoang Su Phi rice terraces

 Whether during the planting season or the harvest, the rice terraces of Ha Giang will captivate you with their vibrant colors and the feeling of total immersion they provide.